statusrow/statusrow.github.io/_posts/2018-09-10-st-katharine-docks.md

 </div>

 We met so many wonderful people and were overwhelmed with the support from our families, friends, the classic boat community, marina residents and general public.
 It was really a weekend to remember!

-Head over to our Facebook page to see all the pictures from the weekend.
+## Head over to our [Facebook page][facebook] to see all the pictures from the weekend!

 Thanks to Paul and the team at St Katharine Docks for putting on a such wonderful weekend and allowing us to be a part of it.